rocky-linux/documentation/docs/guides/security/openvpn.md

 bg
 ```

-Run the below command to view jobs running in background:
+Run the below command to view jobs running in the background:

 ```bash
 jobs
 ```

-Send a test ping to the server, by default its private address is `10.8.0.1`:
+Send a test ping to the server.
+By default, its private address is `10.8.0.1`:

 ```bash
 ping 10.8.0.1